 How much does Landguard Holiday Park cost?

-That means it worked out as a mid-priced former Park Resorts/Parkdean Resorts site on the Isle of Wight for camping and touring.
-It was the joint most expensive for renting a caravan.
-There wasn't really all that much between Landguard and Nodes Point but Lower Hyde and Thorness Bay were notably cheaper when we checked.
+That means it worked out as the second cheapest Parkdean Resorts site on the Isle of Wight for camping and touring.
+It was the cheapest for renting a caravan.
+There wasn't really all that much between Landguard and Thorness but Lower Hyde and Nodes Points were notably more expensive when we checked.

-That means it worked out as a mid-priced former Park Resorts/Parkdean Resorts site on the Isle of Wight for camping and touring.
-It was the joint most expensive for renting a caravan.
-There wasn't really all that much between Landguard and Nodes Point but Lower Hyde and Thorness Bay were notably cheaper when we checked.
+That means it worked out as the second cheapest Parkdean Resorts site on the Isle of Wight for camping and touring.
+It was the cheapest for renting a caravan.
+There wasn't really all that much between Landguard and Thorness but Lower Hyde and Nodes Points were notably more expensive when we checked.

 4. Lower Hyde Holiday Park, Shanklin, Isle of Wight (JOINT CHEAPEST IN OUR PRICE COMPARISON)

-Lower Hyde Holiday Park is very near to Landguard Holiday Park (also run by Parkdean Resorts/formerly Park Resorts) near the busy seaside towns of Sandown and Shanklin.
+Lower Hyde Holiday Park is very near to Landguard Holiday Park near the busy seaside towns of Sandown and Shanklin.
+It is also run by Parkdean Resorts and is formerly a Park Resorts site.

 So, which is better?
 Lower Hyde or Landguard?

 Well, Lower Hyde gets marginally better reviews than Landguard but not quite as good as Nodes Point.
-Lower Hyde scores 4/5 on TripAdvisor or 4.3/5 on Google reviews.
+Lower Hyde scores 4/5 on TripAdvisor or 4.2/5 on Google reviews - or 82% overall.

-In our price comparisons for the last three years, Lower Hyde has come out slightly cheaper than Landguard.
-Honestly, I wouldn't say there's a whole lot in it.
+In our price comparisons for 2025, Lower Hyde has come out more expensive than Landguard.
+Honestly, in other years it has been different.
 They are both a pretty similar distance to the seafront at Shanklin (about 15-20 minutes' walk).
 Landguard is on a flatter site than Lower Hyde, which has its advantages for pitching a tent.

-Lower Hyde is a bit nearer to Shanklin's railway station, so is better if you aren't bringing a car.
-Lower Hyde's evening entertainment is a bit livelier than Landguard, which is described as 'leisurely' in the official blurb.
+If you are arriving by train then it's worth knowing that Lower Hyde is a bit nearer to Shanklin's railway station.
+Lower Hyde's evening entertainment is a bit livelier than Landguard, which is a bit quieter.

-Lower Hyde also has glamping in safari tents.
-The toilets and in a shared block, whereas some of the glamping tents at Nodes Point have private toilets.
+One other factor is that Lower Hyde has glamping in safari tents.
+The toilets are in a shared block, whereas some of the glamping tents at Nodes Point have private toilets.

 So, which is better?
 Lower Hyde or Landguard?

 Well, Lower Hyde gets marginally better reviews than Landguard but not quite as good as Nodes Point.
-Lower Hyde scores 4/5 on TripAdvisor or 4.3/5 on Google reviews.
+Lower Hyde scores 4/5 on TripAdvisor or 4.2/5 on Google reviews - or 82% overall.

-In our price comparisons for the last three years, Lower Hyde has come out slightly cheaper than Landguard.
-Honestly, I wouldn't say there's a whole lot in it.
+In our price comparisons for 2025, Lower Hyde has come out more expensive than Landguard.
+Honestly, in other years it has been different.
 They are both a pretty similar distance to the seafront at Shanklin (about 15-20 minutes' walk).
 Landguard is on a flatter site than Lower Hyde, which has its advantages for pitching a tent.

-Lower Hyde is a bit nearer to Shanklin's railway station, so is better if you aren't bringing a car.
-Lower Hyde's evening entertainment is a bit livelier than Landguard, which is described as 'leisurely' in the official blurb.
+If you are arriving by train then it's worth knowing that Lower Hyde is a bit nearer to Shanklin's railway station.
+Lower Hyde's evening entertainment is a bit livelier than Landguard, which is a bit quieter.

-Lower Hyde also has glamping in safari tents.
-The toilets and in a shared block, whereas some of the glamping tents at Nodes Point have private toilets.
+One other factor is that Lower Hyde has glamping in safari tents.
+The toilets are in a shared block, whereas some of the glamping tents at Nodes Point have private toilets.

 How much does Lower Hyde Holiday Park cost?

-In our price comparison, a week in early August 2024 at Lower Hyde started at £939 for a family of 4.
-An electric pitch for touring or camping for up to 6 people cost from £483 for the week.
+In our price comparison, a week in early August 2025 at Lower Hyde started at £979 for a family of four.
+An electric pitch for touring or camping for up to six people cost from £499 for the week.

-Which is the cheapest Parkdean Resorts/Park Resorts holiday park on the Isle of Wight?
+Which is the cheapest Parkdean Resorts holiday park on the Isle of Wight?

-We looked at one week in early August 2024, to get a rough idea of which is the cheapest Isle of Wight Park Resorts/Parkdean Resorts holiday park (although of course there are special offers etc at different times of year and lots of upgrade options).
+We looked at one week in early August 2025, to get a rough idea of which is the cheapest Isle of Wight Parkdean Resorts holiday park (and former Park Resorts).

 Cheapest price for a family of four: